jonnachen/online-zine/README.md

 I interviewed and wrote all of the content found on the website, as well as explored creative coding and interactive web design to create the final product.

-Website deployed using both Google Firebase (https://online-zine-aba95.web.app/) and Github Pages (https://jonnachen.github.io/online-zine/)
+Website deployed using Google Firebase (https://online-zine-aba95.web.app/).

-Technologies used: React, HTML/CSS, JavaScript, Google Firebase Hosting, Github, Atom.
+Technologies used: React, HTML/CSS, JavaScript, Google Firebase Hosting, and Atom.